drinkwithdan/birbbook/README.md

 A birb-spotter's log book.
 A convenient way to record, view and edit bird-watching expedition data.
 Access the Heroku-hosted app [here](https://birbbook.herokuapp.com/login).

+Blessed with terrible memory, I have often found myself wanting a way to document bird sightings in a digital format so I can go back and relive the excitement at a later date.
+Enter Birbbook, a full stack app that allows user to log their sightings and build a database of common birds to draw from.

 Built using:
- - HTML5, CSS, JavaScript
+ - HTML5, CSS, JavaScript front-end
- - Node.js, express, EJS
+ - Node.js, express, EJS (inc. partials)
- - MongoDB, Mongoose
+ - MongoDB, Mongoose database manipulation
- - bcrypt hashing
+ - bcrypt password hashing
- - Multer, Cloudinary
+ - Multer & Cloudinary image uploads
  - Hosted on GitHub and Heroku

 ### CRUD App functionality